HemantP02/path_plannig_apf-t_i/README.md

-This directory contains Path Planning Strategy for Mobile Robots.
-This Directory used methods of Artifical Potential Fields for the calculation of Path.
+This set of files show the use of Artifical Potential Fields for the path planning.